luketeaford/dusg/README.md

 ### Other Options
   - cleanUrls means each file will be written to a directory so './about-me.md' would become './about-me/index.html'.
 This is enabled by default.
+  - extension is the file extension to write.
+The default is '.html'.
+  - preprocessor is a callback that will receive the site object as its only argument.
   - htmlKey is the name of the key in the object passed to the template function.
 The value is the parsed Markdown.
 The default is 'html'.
   - metadataKey is the name of the key in the object passed to the template function.
 The value is the parsed YAML.
 The default is 'metadata'.
-  - filesKey is the name of the key in the object passed to the template function.
-The value is an array of the source files.
-The default is 'files'.
   - pathKey is the name of the key in the object passed to the template function.
 The value is the output path.
 The default is 'path'.
-  - inputPathKey is the name of the key in the object passed to the template function.
-The value is the input path.
-The default is 'inputPath'.
-  - destKey is the name of the key in the object passed to the template function.
-The value is the dest path.
-The default is 'dest'.
-  - extension is the file extension to write.
-The default is '.html'.